NotWindyZ/umamusume-reroll-macro/README.md

   <sub><b>Step 1.7.1:</b> Again... make sure to click save as the current section you are assigned (I won't mention this further so take note about it)</sub>
 </p>

-So after you have registered your test account, there will be an early intro
+So after you have registered your test account, there will be an early game intro:

 <p align="center">
   <img src="https://i.postimg.cc/fRS2QX5m/image.png" width="450" />